Explore Courses

 We explore the structure of the financial system, to include the role of individual participants, investment banks, asset managers, the Central Bank, and other players in the global economy.
 The course connects foundations of economics to financial markets.
 What is the role of risk in investment?
 How does the environment of the market and the broader world drive return on investments?
 Why have some investments done well in memorable history?
 Why have others not done well?
 How are the winners and losers of past investments explained by financial theory?
 What is the role of traditional investments, such as mutual funds, and of alternative investments, such as venture capital, private equity and hedge funds?

-Students generate their own investment strategies and portfolios.
-As this is a quantitative course, should be comfortable with math and prepared for a challenging experience.
+As this is a quantitative course, students should be comfortable with math and prepared for a challenging experience.

 -